Our Board of Governors, the Director General, and the Executive Team champion our mission and guide the present and future of the organization.

 The Director General will also work with the Heads Council, one of the IB’s advisory bodies.
 Members of the Council are elected from IB World Schools across the three IB regions, with a duty to advise the Director General on issues affecting IB World Schools.

-Role of the SLT
+Role of the Executive Team

 - Assessment, which oversees policy and practice for IB examinations